FloofyJin/rpi4-esp32c3-labs/lab6/lab6_1/README.md

 ### Testing
 There is a python script test.py that will blink on/off every 5 seconds.
 This is purely for testing only.

+If you go inside the "faster" folder, you will find another instance of the C program. there you can modify the dot/dash/space variables to suit the needs of your ESP32C3 configuration.